NellyBoi18/TCP-Over-UDP/README.md

 ## Overview

-This assignment starts out by giving a brief introduction to TCP in Section 1 before moving onto the problem statement.
+We'll start out by giving a brief introduction to TCP in Section 1 before moving onto the implementation.
 So, do not get scared if it seems very long at first.
-Also, note that unlike the previous assignments in this course, this assignment is relatively more open ended and as a result you have more freedom in your implementation details as long as you adhere to the protocol specified in Section 2.1.
-Deliverables of the assignment and the problem statement as started from Section 2 onwards.

 ### Environment Setup